venturestranger/hffrag/README.md

 ## 1. Indexer

 The `Indexer` class implements an indexer for RAG approach.
-It allows you to add paragraphs from various sources, such as text, documents, or URLs, and provides methods for retrieving information about specific paragraphs and searching for the most similar paragraphs.
+It allows you to add paragraphs from various sources, such as text, documents, or URLs, and provides methods for retrieving information about specific paragraphs and searching for the most similar ones.

 ### Usage